kazoo-classic/kazoo/applications/konami/doc/transfer.md

 #### App-less Transfer

-As a user when I on a call with someone I would like the ability to preform an attended transfer by dialing some feature code into the native dialer.
+As a user when I am on a call with someone I would like the ability to perform a transfer by dialing some feature code into the native dialer.

 #### App-based Transfer
-As a user using an application I installed on my mobile device, I would like to be able to press a transfer button that makes an attended transfer.
+As a user using an application I installed on my mobile device, I would like to be able to press a transfer button that makes a blind or attended transfer.

 ### Prerequisites